AcroMedia/ansible-role-virtual-host/README.md

 #### linux_owner

 - The name of the user account to create.
-Don't use a privileged (sudoable) account, or the account of a 'real' person.
-Let ansible create a new account specifically to hold the virtual host, as NGINX will be given traverse access into the account dir.
+Don't use a privileged (sudoable) account, or the account of a real person.
+Let ansible create dedicated user accounts specifically to hold the virtual host.
+NGINX will be given traverse access through the specified account's home dir so it can serve the contents of the public web directory within.

 #### project